 Take the time to do these thoughtfully!
-Be sure that you can write a solid explanation for each of your answers, even though the format only allows you to submit a T or F; this is great practice for the exam.
+Be sure that you can write a solid explanation for each of your answers, even though many of the questions in this format only allows you to submit a T or F; this is great practice for the exam.
 Seek help if you are truly stuck.